 Home ➥ Services ➥ Juvenile Justice Services ➥ Emergency Shelter

-CSI has provided emergency shelter and supportive care for children during family crises since 1892.
+Child Saving Institute (CSI) has provided emergency shelter and supportive care for children during family crises since 1892.
 When the initial orphanage closed, we adapted our services to continue to meet the needs of at-risk children and in 1985 merged with the Children's Crisis Center, a Junior League of Omaha project.